Rick Rubin: Post-Columbia

 Rubin left Columbia in 2012, and revived the American Recordings imprint through a deal with Republic Records.
 The first albums released under this new deal were ZZ Top's La Futura and the Avett Brothers' The Carpenter.

-Rubin attempted to record a cover album with Crosby, Stills & Nash in 2012, but the brief sessions were ultimately unsuccessful.
-Graham Nash went on to describe the sessions as "irritable" and "not a great experience".
+Rubin attempted to record a cover album with Crosby, Stills & Nash in 2012, but the brief sessions were unsuccessful.
+Graham Nash called the sessions "irritable" and "not a great experience".

 In July 2021, Rubin signed with Endeavor Content to further develop his home studio, Shangri-La Recording Studios.

 Other work

-Rubin has a chapter giving advice in Tim Ferriss' book Tools of Titans, and often gives advice on creativity via his Instagram page.
+Rubin has a chapter giving advice in Tim Ferriss's book Tools of Titans, and often gives advice on creativity via his Instagram page.

-Rubin was featured as one of Supreme's "photo tees" during their fall/winter 2021 season.
-The t-shirt came in seven different colors and featured Rubin in a meditative sitting position while wearing the brand's iconic box logo white t-shirt.
+In 2021 he co-starred in the six-part documentary miniseries McCartney 3,2,1 which explores the career of Paul McCartney.

-Rubin's debut book, published on January 17, 2023, by Penguin Press, is titled The Creative Act: A Way of Being.
+Rubin's debut book, published on January 17, 2023, by Penguin Press, is The Creative Act: A Way of Being.
 It is a nonfiction work about creativity.
 He said, "I set out to write a book about what to do to make a great work of art.
 Instead, it revealed itself to be a book on how to be."

+In 2023, he started hosting a podcast titled "Tetragrammaton" on Apple Podcasts, which mainly featured interviews.